 Jet Fighter Influence

-How Lockheed’s public relations keep the F-35 sold
+How Lockheed’s public relations kept the F-35 sold

 The messages were just one facet of a high-stakes public relations campaign, paid for by Lockheed Martin and overseen by an interlocking network of powerful PR firms.
 The paid, pro-F-35 advocacy also involved, to some extent, a mysterious blog with access to suspiciously high levels of F-35 testing data.